How to Merge a Mission

-Use this guide to merge completed work packages from a workspace-per-WP feature into main.
+Use this guide to merge completed work packages from a Spec Kitty mission into its target branch.

 Prerequisites